 There’s also the matter of interest rates keeping up with inflation, which is at 1.8% as of November 2019.
 If your CD APY is not higher than the inflation rate, the funds lose value in the long term.

 No. In almost all cases, you would need to purchase another CD in order to invest more funds.
 Think of the money in each CD as being locked up.

 Why do CD interest rates change so much?

 The U.S. Federal Reserve increases and decreases federal interest rates to affect particular macroeconomic changes in the economy.
-This is why, in 2019, you may have noticed that interest rates on your deposit accounts have been going down steadily over the past several months — even from online banks that have prided themselves on high yields.
+This is why, in 2019, you may have noticed that interest rates on your deposit accounts cutting interest rates over the past several months — even from cutting interest rates that have prided themselves on high yields.
 The Fed has decreased interest rates three consecutive times this year to sustain economic growth and hedge against a potential recession.

 What is CD laddering and how does it work?

 CD laddering is a strategy that people use to take advantage of multiple interest rates and multiple opportunities to withdraw cash, if needed.
 This requires buying CDs of varying term lengths that will expire at different times.

 “The laddered structure smooths out peaks and valleys in interest rates and provides a more predictable stream of interest income,” McBride says.